 This program is offered through the Building the Future: Opportunities for Early Childhood Educators program.
+It is open to Canadian citizens and Permanent Residents.

 The Autism Spectrum Disorder certificate of achievement program is designed for anyone working with children on the autism spectrum.
 While all are welcome to apply, preference will be given to early childhood educators and those working in early childhood education.
 Courses are delivered entirely online, letting you build knowledge and practical skills while continuing to work.